MICLab-Unicamp/LongCIU/README.md

 ## staple_pub_stats.json
 Output statistics from the SimpleITK STAPLE implementation, for reproducibility.

-# CODE
+# Code

+The software repository for this project is: https://github.com/MICLab-Unicamp/LongCIU

-Code to reproduce the STAPLE consensus, sample training, and evaluation examples, is available at: https://github.com/MICLab-Unicamp/LongCIU/tree/main/src.
+Source code to reproduce the STAPLE consensus, sample training, and evaluation examples, is available at: https://github.com/MICLab-Unicamp/LongCIU/tree/main/src.
 The GitHub repository presents the minimum code necessary to reproduce processing and technical validation involved in making our annotations of GGO and Consolidations in Long COVID patients available, and all results included in the paper.
 Use the requirements.txt file to create an python environment suitable to run the code if necessary.

-# REFERENCES
+# References

 [1] Carmo, Diedre S., et al. "MEDPSeg: Hierarchical polymorphic multitask learning for the segmentation of ground-glass opacities, consolidation, and pulmonary structures on computed tomography" arXiv preprint arXiv:2312.02365 (2024).